BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mailsubject/first steps/_index.md

 collapsible: true
 weight: 1
 ---
-### First steps with the Connector 365 Mail Subject Plus app.
+### Getting started with the Connector 365 Mail Subject Plus App.

-Here you will find all important information and notes about the trial version, installation and purchase of the Connector 365 Mail Subject Plus App.
+Here you will find all the important information and notes about the trial, installation and purchase of the Connector 365 Mail Subject Plus App.

 Just use either the bottom or left navigation menu.

 In case a question could not be answered, we will be happy to help you personally.
-The necessary contact information can be found on the [support page](en-us/apps/mailsubject/help-support/).
+You can find the necessary contact information on the [support page](en-us/apps/mailsubject/help-support/).